peta/redis-natives-py/README.md

 the key names in advance.
 That's why I introduced ``annotations`` that can be applied to a custom ``RedisNativeFactory`` subclass.

+## RedisNativeFactory ##

+Creates instances of Redis natives with a preset ``Redis`` client and one or more optional annotation hooks.
+Normally you won't use ``RedisNativeFactory`` directly, instead create a custom subclass for every entity type requirement you have.
+Create as many subclasses as you want/need whereby you can annotate each subclass individually.

+Note 1: You should override the inherited ``before_create`` and ``after_create`` lists with new ones, otherwise the annotations you add will be applied to *all* ``RedisNativeFactory`` subclasses.

+Note 2: ``RedisNativeFactory`` is implemented as Singleton.
+Instead of requesting the shared instance over and over again, keep a reference to the returned instance (basically a constructor function) under an appropriately named variable.

 ## @namespaced(ns, sep=":") ##

 To implicitly embed created keys in one or more namespaces, you use the annotation called ``namespaced(ns, sep=":")``.